 VI.Section 3.
 Non-editorial Revisions.
 Motions regarding non-editorial revisions of these bylaws shall receive consideration at two consecutive regular meetings of the University Senate.
 At the first of these meetings, the motion shall receive a first reading wherein it is introduced by the Executive Committee in compliance with VI.Section2 and debated by the University Senate but may not be voted on.
 At the conclusion of this first reading, the motion must be postponed to the next regular meeting of the University Senate.
-At this next meeting, the motion shall receive a second reading wherein it shall receive disposition.
+At the second of these meetings, the motion shall receive a second reading wherein it shall receive disposition.
 Adoption of the motion shall occur with a two-thirds majority of those casting votes favoring adoption and upon approval of the University President.

 VI.Section 4.
 Editorial Revisions.
-The Executive Committee of the University Senate shall have the responsibility to consider and authority to adopt such revisions to these bylaws as are, in its judgment, editorial in nature.
+The Executive Committee shall have the responsibility to consider and authority to adopt such revisions to these bylaws as are, in its judgment, editorial in nature.
 Editorial revisions are non-substantive modifications that include but are not limited to clarifications, reorganizations, renaming or renumbering, inserting or deleting section titles, or other revisions made necessary because of punctuation, spelling, or other errors of grammar or expression.
 Such revisions shall be presented to the University Senate by the Executive Committee as information items and may be grouped or submitted individually.
 Any such editorial revisions shall be effective immediately following the meeting of the University Senate at which the revisions are reported.